IBM/ibm_zos_zosmf/docs/source/modules/zmf_file_fetch.rst

 file_checksum
   Specifies the checksum to be used to verify that the USS file to be fetched is not changed since the checksum was generated.

+  If the checksum is matched which means the USS file is not changed, the USS file won't be fetched.

   | **required**: False
   | **type**: str